-There are countless jobs during an event like this and each is unique in its own way.
+Countless jobs need to be done during an event like this, and each is unique in its own way.

-For instance, explain your policy for handling unruly or disruptive kids.
+For instance, kids come with all sorts of behaviors.
+Take the time to explain your policy for handling unruly or disruptive kids.

 What you don’t want is a volunteer taking the discipline process to an inappropriate level.

 Give volunteers the tools and insights to do their job the way you want it done.

 Anyone who has ever worked with kids understands the necessity of being organized with their activities.

 Organization on the front end eliminates a lot of unnecessary stress during the event.

 For instance, have activities and supplies marked and available for easy access when needed.